Languages of Angola: European languages

 Portuguese is the sole official language.
-Due to cultural, social and political mechanisms which date back to the colonial history, the number of native Portuguese speakers is large and growing.
-(Note: During late colonialism, 1962–1975, when all Angolans were considered as Portuguese citizens with equal rights, many black middle-class families in the cities refused to teach their children native languages, so that they could compete with the whites, speaking Portuguese the same way.)
+Cultural, social and political mechanisms that date back to colonial history causes the number of native Portuguese-speakers to be large and growing.
+(Note: During late colonialism (1962–1975), when all Angolans were considered as Portuguese citizens with equal rights, many black middle-class families in the cities refused to teach their children native languages so that they could compete with whites by speaking Portuguese the same way.)
 A 2012 study by the Angolan National Institute for Statistics found that Portuguese is the mother tongue of 39% of the population.
-It is spoken as a second language by many more throughout the country, and younger urban generations are moving towards the dominant or exclusive use of Portuguese.
+It is spoken as a second language by many more throughout the country, and the younger urban generations are moving towards the dominant or exclusive use of Portuguese.
 The 2014 population census found that about 71% of the nearly 25.8 million inhabitants of Angola speak Portuguese at home.

-In urban areas, 85% of the population declared to speak Portuguese at home in the 2014 census, against 49% in rural areas.
-Portuguese was adopted by Angolans in the mid-twentieth century as a lingua franca among the various ethnic groups.
-After the Angolan Civil War, many people moved to the cities where they learned Portuguese.
+In urban areas, 85% of the population declared to speak Portuguese at home in the 2014 census as opposed to 49% in rural areas.
+Portuguese was adopted by Angolans in the mid-20th century as a lingua franca among the various ethnic groups.
+After the Angolan Civil War, many people moved to the cities, where they learned Portuguese.
 When they returned to the countryside, more people were speaking Portuguese as a first language.
 The variant of the Portuguese language used in Angola is known as Angolan Portuguese.
 Phonetically, this variant is very similar to the Mozambican variant with some exceptions.
 Some believe that Angolan Portuguese resembles a pidgin in some aspects.

-However, in Cabinda, wedged between two French-speaking countries — the DRC and the Congo — many people speak French as well as, or better than, Portuguese.
-In fact, of the literate population, 90 percent speak French while 10 percent speak Portuguese.
-Also, the Angolan Bakongo who were exiled in the Democratic Republic of the Congo usually speak better French and Lingala than Portuguese and Kikongo.
+However, in Cabinda, wedged between two French-speaking countries (the Democratic Republic of the Congo and the Republic of Congo), many people speak French as well as or better than Portuguese.
+In fact, of the literate population, 90 percent speak French, and only 10 percent speak Portuguese.
+Also, the Angolan Bakongo who were exiled to the Democratic Republic of the Congo usually speak better French and Lingala than Portuguese and Kikongo.